Coverage Adequacy: Are You Actually Protected?

 What's the most important question to ask when buying car insurance?

 The single most important question is: "How much liability coverage do I actually need?"
 State minimums are often dangerously insufficient.
 Experts recommend at least 100/300/100 liability limits for most drivers, and more if you have significant assets.
-Understanding liability is the foundation of a sound auto insurance policy.
+With nuclear verdicts on the rise — 135 cases totaling $31.3 billion in 2024 alone — understanding liability is the foundation of any sound auto insurance policy.

 How many car insurance quotes should I get before choosing a policy?

-Financial experts generally recommend getting at least three quotes from different insurers before making a decision.
-Premiums for identical coverage can vary by hundreds of dollars annually between carriers.
+Financial experts generally recommend getting at least three to five quotes from different insurers before making a decision.
+Premiums for identical coverage can vary by more than $1,300 annually between carriers for the same driver.
 Comparing quotes using the same coverage levels and deductibles ensures you're making a true apples-to-apples comparison.

 Can I negotiate my car insurance rate?

 You can't negotiate rates the way you might bargain on a car price, but you can actively lower your premium.
 Ask specifically about every available discount, consider adjusting your deductible, bundle policies, enroll in a telematics program, and shop competing carriers at renewal.
-Being proactive about your rate is effectively the same as negotiating.
+Drivers who switch insurers save a median of $461 per year — being proactive about your rate is effectively the same as negotiating.

 How often should I review my car insurance policy?